Mary Louis Kanellis-Bennett Most Liked Photos and Posts

 Likes : 4549

-Mary Louis Kanellis-Bennett - 4.3K Likes - You can have it all they said,… not possible.
+Maria Kanellis-Bennett - 4.3K Likes - You can have it all they said,… not possible.
 You choose everyday what to give your attention to.
 And you hope that is enough.
 Life will roll on by either way so make it worth it.
 Everyday!!!
 And sometimes that means letting some shit go!!

-4.3K Likes – Mary Louis Kanellis-Bennett Instagram
+4.3K Likes – Maria Kanellis-Bennett Instagram

 Caption : You can have it all they said,… not possible.
 You choose everyday what to give your attention to.
 And you hope that is enough.
 Life will roll on by either way so make it worth it.
 Everyday!!!
 And sometimes that means letting some shit go!!